The twisted mean square and critical zeros of Dirichlet $L$-functions: Introduction

-There is a long history on proportion of zeros lying on the critical line for the Riemann zeta-function, and one may see \cite{Con-More,BCY,Feng,Lev-More} for example.
-Following the approach of Levinson \cite{Lev-More}, Conrey \cite{Con-More} and the observation of Heath-Brown \cite{Hea}, it is now known that \cite{Feng,BCY}
+There is a long history of studying on the proportion of zeros lying on the critical line for the Riemann zeta-function, and one may see \cite{Con-More,BCY,Feng,Lev-More} for example.
+By the approach of Levinson \cite{Lev-More}, Conrey \cite{Con-More} and the observation of Heath-Brown \cite{Hea}, it is known that \cite{PR,Bui}

-for sufficiently large $T$.
-These results are published work.
-We also note that there are results which have not be published by now.
-Bui claims that $ \kappa^*(1)>.40589$ in unpublished note \cite{Bui}, also Partt and Robles \cite{PR} claims that $\kappa(1)>.41491$ by increasing the length of Feng's mollifier to $\frac6{11}$.